Little Pipe Creek bridge and viaduct: United States Railway Administration (USRA) Rebuild

 In 1917, span 9, the Little Pipe Creek span was rebuilt using new materials with no information on the scope of the effort.

 State Railroad Administration (1982-1989)

 The Pennsylvania Railroad merged into the Penn Central in 1968.
 The latter company went bankrupt in 1970 and the assets were transferred to Conrail in 1976.
 Subsequent to the conveyance of the railroad from Conrail to the State of Maryland in 1982, the State Railroad Administration (SRA) developed a statewide Rail Plan.
 This plan called for the rebuild of the bridge-deck which SRA contracted for in 1987.
 In 1989, SRA contracted to rehabilitate the bridge by making further substructure and superstructure repairs as well as trackwork on the bridge approaches.
-Under its lease agreement with the State, the operating railroad replaced wooden cross ties on the bridge deck in 1980.
+Under its lease agreement with the State, the operating railroad replaced wooden crossties on the bridge deck in 1980.

 In 1991, the bridge was surveyed as part of the Maryland Historical Trust's Inventory of Historic Properties.